In this Article

 Associate degrees in business administration are offered in both online and classroom formats by community colleges around the country.
 These programs might be a great fit for students with strong organization, math, analytic, and communication skills.

-What Are the Prerequisites to Enter an Associate Degree Program?
+Prerequisites to Enter an Associate Business Degree Program

 Specific prerequisites will depend on the school you select, but there are some common admissions standards you can count on.
 These include a high school diploma or GED.
 You may also be required to take math prerequisites or a math placement exam.